mikepartelow/chesspy/README.md

-# A Chess Platform in Python 3
+# A FGDD Chess Platform in Python 3.10

 > It's time to brush up on my Python Best Practices.
 What better way than to develop a chess program?